szorfein/Arcolth/README.md

     $ sudo ./iso-build.sh

 ## Make a bootable usb key
-You need a device with at least 2G of free space.
+You need a device with at least 2G (1.4G for the iso) of free space.

     sudo dd bs=4M if=arch.iso of=/dev/sdX status=progress oflag=sync